 - Medical Devices: Designers in this growing field create intricate medical devices that enhance patient care.
 Mechanical Design Engineers use CAD tools to ensure precision and safety.

-How to Break into the Sector
+How to Break into Mechanical Design

 To successfully enter the mechanical design field, you’ll need a blend of education, technical skills, and practical experience.
 Here’s a road map to help you get started:

-- Master CAD Software: Proficiency in tools like SolidWorks, Autodesk Inventor, SolidEdge, or Catia is crucial.
+Proficiency in tools like SolidWorks, Autodesk Inventor, SolidEdge, or Catia is crucial.

-- Gain Practical Experience: Look for internships, apprenticeships, or sandwich courses to gain hands-on experience.
+Look for internships, apprenticeships, or sandwich courses to gain hands-on experience.

-- Build a Portfolio: A well-rounded portfolio is essential for graduate job applications.
+A well-rounded portfolio is essential for graduate job applications.
 Include CAD models, technical drawings, and prototypes that showcase your skills.
 Demonstrating a full understanding of the product life cycle and awareness of Design for Manufacture (DFM) and Design for Assembly (DFA) will set you apart.

-- Network & Get Involved: Join professional organizations like IMechE, attend industry events, and stay informed about the latest technical advancements in the field.
+Join professional organizations like IMechE, attend industry events, and stay informed about the latest technical advancements in the field.

-- Mechanical Design is a profession: By demonstrating your wider knowledge of engineering you will impress employers with your desire to become an accomplished Engineer.
+By demonstrating your wider knowledge of engineering you will impress employers with your desire to become an accomplished Engineer.
 In our experience, this is often the difference in securing an offer or receiving a rejection.
 For example an ambition to achieved Chartered Status is always well thought of.
 Go the extra mile it will be recognised!

 Advantages of a Career in Mechanical Design